Generative Bayesian Inference with GANs: GAN Variational Bayes

-where $D(g_{\b}, d)$ was defined in \eqref{eq:gan_obj} in Lemma \ref{lemma:cGAN}.
-Although the oracle classifier is unknown, it can be estimated by solving a classification problem \eqref{eq:class} by focusing on a particular class of classifiers $\mathcal D=\{d_{\bphi}:(\mX\times\Omega)\rightarrow (0,1); \bphi\in\R^C\}$, for instance neural networks indexed by parameters $\bphi$.
-We can thereby reframe maximizing the evidence lower bound (ELBO) in \eqref{eq:elbo2} as an adversarial game between two agents optimizing different objectives: (1) the {\em Generator} $g_{\b}(Z,X)$ tries to maximize ELBO, (2) the {\em Discriminator} $d_{\bphi}(X,\theta)$ tries to distinguish between the two joint distributions.
-The idea of replacing aspects of the evidence lower bound with adversarial objectives occurred earlier \citep{mescheder2017adversarial,huszar2017variational,tran2017hierarchical}.
-These papers focus on hierarchical models with latent variables when either the prior or the likelihood (or both) are implicit.
-Instead of focusing on maximum likelihood estimation \citep{mescheder2017adversarial}, we focus purely on VB inference with approximate posteriors $q_{\b}(\theta\C X_0)$ when $\theta$ is assigned a prior.
+Since the ``oracle classifier'' $d^*_{g_\b}$ is unavilable, it has to be estimated by solving a classification problem using a particular class of classifiers $\mathcal D=\{d_{\bphi}:(\mX\times\Omega)\rightarrow (0,1); \bphi\in\R^C\}$, for instance, neural networks parameterized by $\phi$.
+This adversarial idea -- replacing components of the ELBO with learned discriminators -- has been explored in earlier works \citep{mescheder2017adversarial,huszar2017variational,tran2017hierarchical}, typically for latent variable models.
+Here, instead of performing maximum likelihood estimation \citep{mescheder2017adversarial}, we focus purely on VB inference with approximate posteriors $q_{\b}(\theta\C X_0)$ when $\theta$ is assigned a prior.

-All adversarial variational Bayesian papers have considered the KL formulation.
-Similarly as with the JS version of B-GAN (\Cref{alg:KL-GAN}), we have seen training issues (more discussion in \Cref{sec:supplement_VB}).
-We thereby resort to Wasserstein formulation \citep{ranganath2016operator, ambrogioni2018wasserstein} which minimizes the Wasserstein distance (instead of the KL divergence in \eqref{eq:psistar})

-where we have rewritten the Wasserstein distance \eqref{eq:wasser} intentionally using density ratios and where the critic $f_{\bomega}$ operates only on $\Theta$.
-The parameters $\b^*$ can be approximated by replacing the density ratio with a classification estimator for the joint distributions (as discussed in \Cref{sec:supplement_VB}).
-We also implement a different algorithm which trains a critic on the joint space $\Theta\times \mX$ without having to directly estimate the joint likelihood ratio.